Ahsanali265/Translation_web_ap/README.md

 ## API Key

 The application requires an OpenAI API key to function.
-Ensure you have your API key and replace the placeholder in the script with your actual key.
+Ensure you have your API key and replace the placeholder in the script with your actual key but this is a prototype so i had actually put my key.

 ## Browser Compatibility